EricZimmerman/ericzimmerman.github.io/index.md

 1. **READ** the [Requirements and troubleshooting](https://ericzimmerman.github.io/#!index.md#requirements-and-troubleshooting) section!!
 2. Use [Get-ZimmermanTools](https://download.ericzimmermanstools.com/Get-ZimmermanTools.zip) to download all programs at once and keep your tool set current
     - Use **-Dest** to control where the tools ends up, else things end up in same directory as the script (recommended!)
-    - Use **-NetVersion** to control which flavor of tool you get: 4 for .net 4.6.2 and 6 for .net 6, or 9 for .net 9 (recommended!)
+    - Use **-NetVersion** to control which flavor of tool you get: 4 for .net 4.6.2, 6 for .net 6, 9 for .net 9 (recommended!), or 0 for all versions
     - The default is still net6 to allow people time to transition to .net 9
 3. All **GUI tools** will be updated to use .net 9 only but the legacy version will be kept in place as well (just not updated anymore)
 4. All **CLI tools** will continue to be built for both .net 4.6.2, .net 6 and .net 9 (for now)